-The AUM Library and Learning Resource Center is situated in a two-phase building complex, the last (1984) of which is the library tower.
+The AUM Library and Resource Center is situated in a two-phase building complex, the last (1984) of which is the library tower.
 It provides open seating for 900 students and study carrels for students and faculty.
-The library holds 1,499,000 bibliographic units, including 1,727 periodical subscriptions and a book collection of 165,000 titles as part of a multi-media, varied formal collection of 592,000 cataloged volumes.
-AUM is a regional federal government documentary repository, with over 850,000 government publications going back to the midnineteenth century and encompassing all current production.
+The library holds 1,499,000 bibliographic units, including 1,836 periodical subscriptions and a book collection of 174,660 titles as part of a multi-media, varied formal collection of 632,253 cataloged volumes.
+AUM is a regional federal government documentary repository, with over 850,000 government publications going back to the mid-nineteenth century and encompassing all current production.
 The library supplements such resources by inter-library loan services, on-line search services, and participation in state, regional, and national information networks.
-AUM is a member of OCLC (Online Catalog Library Consortium) and SOLINET (Southeastern Library Information Network).
+AUM is a member of OCLC (Online Catalog Library Consortium) and SOLINET (Southeastern Library Network), MAHIC (Montgomery Area Health Information Consortium), and the Southeast Alabama Multi-type library network.

-The library is staffed by 22 professional library faculty, paraprofessionals and clerks, and employs more than 30 student assistants annually.
+The library is staffed by 28 professional library faculty, paraprofessionals and clerks, and employs more than 30 student assistants annually.
 It is open nearly 80 hours each week, with extended hours during the last two weeks of each quarter to accommodate project completion and examination schedules.
-The LRC operation provides graphic production support, quick-copy service, and reader/printer services, in addition to the audio-visual support from the library's public service units.
+The LRC operation provides graphic production and media support, quick-copy service, and reader/printer services, in addition to the audio-visual support from the library's public service units.